-- Starting in School Year 2023-2024, students in the 11th and 12th grades who have not yet met the CCR Standard shall be provided with the appropriate CCR Supports to assist the student in meeting the CCR Standard as soon as possible. - Students shall have the right to retake a course in which they have not earned a C or higher. - Students shall have the right to reattempt an assessment that they have not yet scored proficient. - Starting in School Year 2023-2024, students in any grade, up to and including 10th grade, who are not on track to meet the CCR Standard by the end of their 10th grade year shall be provided with the appropriate CCR Supports to assist the student in meeting the CCR Standard as soon as possible. - Additional specific information about CCR supports is forthcoming in a CCR Standard guidance document.
+- Starting in School Year 2023-2024, students in the 11th and 12th grades who have not yet met the CCR Standard shall be provided with the appropriate CCR Supports to assist the student in meeting the CCR Standard as soon as possible. - o Students shall have the right to retake a course in which they have not earned a C or higher. - Students shall have the right to reattempt an assessment that they have not yet scored proficient. - Starting in School Year 2023-2024, students in any grade, up to and including 10th grade, who are not on track to meet the CCR Standard by the end of their 10th grade year shall be provided with the appropriate CCR Supports to assist the student in meeting the CCR Standard as soon as possible.